Once upon a time…

 She smiled a lot.
 Everyone smiled back.

 She met a boy.
 She loved him.
 He made her feel wanted and under control.
 She got scared.
 How could he want someone who was nothing?
-He knew that she was something but he didn’t understand her.
+He assured her constantly that she was broken, but that he loved her despite it.
+She was willing to accept whatever love she could get.
+He knew that she was something but he didn’t understand her, only how to keep her wings clipped enough to have her.
 She felt as though she was too broken not to be thrown away.
 They loved and hated one another passionately.

 She smiled a lot.
 No one was the wiser.

 Someone called her on the phone.
 Years of madness spilled over.
 Splinters pushed through.